How the editorial team works at Techday: Our tips for you

 - Don't ask permission - We get a lot of emails asking: “Can we send you this press release?”
 This is a good way for leads to be forgotten about.
 To boost your chances of publication, forget asking for permission and just send them through.

 - Return the favour - Our team writing up your announcement costs us real money in wages.
 Work out ways you can support Techday in return.
-We have advertising, lead capture and case study writing and numerous other services available.
+We have advertising, sponsored opportunities, case study writing and numerous other services available.

 Following these simple tips will make lives on both sides of the press release easier, as it’s more efficient for us and improves your chances of being published.